domainaware/parsedmarc/README.rst

 Python 3 installers for Windows and macOS can be found at https://www.python.org/downloads/

-To install or upgrade to the latest stable release of ``checkdmarc`` on macOS or Linux, run
+To install or upgrade to the latest stable release of ``parsedmarc`` on macOS or Linux, run

 .. code-block:: bash